 Upgrade of process for tertiary treatment in purification plants

-The treatment plant must comply with strict standards for the discharge of suspended pollution.
-This is particularly true during rainy periods.
-The plant has simple infrastructure such as a screen and a primary clarifier.
-It also treats the effluent.
-Flows increase sharply during bad weather.
+The wastewater treatment plant must comply with strict standards for suspended pollution discharge.
+It does this particularly during rainy periods.
+The facility has simple infrastructures such as screening and a primary settling tank.
+Additionally, it treats effluents.
+Flow rates increase suddenly during bad weather.
 This causes additional difficulties for the plant.
-The old pipe networks mix wastewater and rainwater.
-Lastly, it aggravates the situation.
+Old pipeline networks mix wastewater and rainwater.
+Finally, this aggravates the situation.

-How is TSS treated in a wastewater treatment plant?
+How to treat TSS in a wastewater treatment plant?

-The company uses a lamellar decanter and a drum filter to comply with standards.
-What’s more, this solution is well suited to small communities, as it effectively manages variations in flow.
-The lamellar clarifier eliminates heavy particles from the wastewater.
-The drum filter completes the filtration process, even during heavy rainfall.
-These two technologies ensure optimum treatment while complying with environmental standards.
+The company uses a lamella clarifier and a drum filter to comply with standards.
+Moreover, this solution is well-suited for small communities by efficiently managing flow variations.
+Indeed, the lamella clarifier removes heavy particles from wastewater.
+Then, the drum filter completes the filtration, even during heavy rainfall.
+Thus, these two technologies ensure optimal treatment while respecting environmental standards.

 How can we manage peak flows without oversizing infrastructures?